Dog Training the Natural Way - FAQ'S:

 Next, Pam tells families - if the strongest

 person in the family or the one who can shout the loudest can

 handle the dog, (the way conventional dog training teaches) then he or she had better stay at home all day in

 case they are needed to control their dog!
 (Then who is going

 to go to work to earn money to buy the dog his food!)
 But if the

 youngest member of the family can control the dog - then so can Mom and Dad.
 Sound impossible?

-When using conventional "ruk, pluk, bliksem 'n bribe" methods - yes, of course it is.
+When using conventional "ruk, pluk, bliksem 'n bribe" methods - yes, then it is.
 But when we understand our dogs and work with their instincts instead of against them - it is not

 at all impossible.
 In fact, it's child's play!
 Pam achieves this every day.

-"Do you make personal visits beyond the Western Cape?"
+"Do you make personal visits around the whole country?"